How Do I Find Out Who Owns a House?

 How to find the owner of a house

+So how do you find out who owns a property in Texas for free?
 For example purposes, this article will focus on finding out who owns a home in Houston, Texas.
 The process will be nearly identical to other areas that have their property records digitally accessible online.

 Once you find the tax ID, property address, or property owner you are looking for, you can click on the individual result.
 The resulting record will contain information on the property.
 The type of information that will be displayed could vary based on the county.
 In Harris County, you’ll find information that includes: